gregjd/misc-tools/census/ri-muni/README.md

 In the data output files, variables with `pct_` prefixes represent that respective variable (without the prefix) divided by the total population number.
 This yields a decimal between 0 and 1, which can be converted to a percent if desired.

+The section headings below are links to the respective Census data tables.

 ### [Age](http://factfinder.census.gov/bkmk/table/1.0/en/DEC/10_SF1/QTP2/0400000US44.06000)